NickJongens/ScooterJam/README.md

 A good platform for this attack is a Raspberry Pi broadcasting a WiFi hotspot, or a cron job if you want to attack all scooters in your path.

+Please do not target scooters without the express consent of the users targeted.
+I do not take any responsibility for your actions.

 ## Installation of pip and modules

 ```sh